victor-lee-123/CustomGameEngine-and-Game-Project/README.md

 # OTHERS
 lib files contain all the library and other tools we used for the project.
-Source codes only contain hte codes that I have worked on. (feel free to ask for the entire repo with entire solution and full source code).
+Source codes only contain the codes that I have worked on. (feel free to ask for the entire repo with entire solution and full source code).